ShikariShambuJr/api/README.md

 # COVID19-India API

 ## Announcement
+We have added vaccination API in the form of following data points- 1)Total Vaccine Doses Administered
+2)HCW's & FLW's Vaccinated.
+3)Breakup of Doses Administered(1st and 2nd).
+4)Total Sessions Administered.
+5)Total Individuals Vaccinated.
+6)Statewise Doses Administered.

 We have stopped capturing testing data at a district level.
 Please check the status of the API endpoints below.
 ## CSV